stable-packages/store/README.md

 `global-store` provides the same functionality of global namespace in this regards, but without the publicity.

-If your library only work on the server side, e.g. NodeJS, you can consider using environment variable instead of this library.
+If your library only works on the server side, e.g. NodeJS, you can also consider using environment variable directly.

 ## What about cross process / iframe sharing